cirosantilli/cirosantilli.github.io/projects.md

 ## Summary

--   **[Linux Kernel Module Cheat](https://github.com/cirosantilli/linux-kernel-module-cheat)**: the perfect setup to learn about the Linux kernel, QEMU and gem5

--   **[x86 bare metal examples][bare-metal]**: the best set of x86 bare metal programming examples available on the net

 -   **[Top-down 2D discrete grid game][rl-game-2d-grid]** to develop reinforcement learning for robot / animal like General Game AI agents

 -   Naughty stuff.
 I like being naughty.